FISCO-BCOS/FISCO-BCOS/README.md

 ## Group Architecture

-Our group architecture is designed to allow simultaneous management of multiple ledger groups in the same blockchain network to facilitate speedy ledger setup and support massive service requests.
-This innovative architecture supports better scalability with key designs including inter-group transaction processing, distributed data storage and intra-group consensus isolation.
-It aims to effectively scale up the business and simplify toilsome operational procedures, while accommodating to data privacy protection requirements.
+Our group architecture is designed to allow the simultaneous management of multiple ledger groups in the same blockchain network to facilitate speedy ledger setup and support massive service requests.
+This innovative architecture supports better scalability with key designs including inter-group transaction processing, distributed data storage, and intra-group consensus isolation.
+It aims to effectively scale up the business and simplify toilsome operational procedures while accommodating to data privacy protection requirements.

 ## Distributed Storage